Kanban Pizza Game

 Respect the Creative Common License!

-This work is distributed free of charge under a Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International License and it is intellectual property of agile42 International GmbH.
+This work is distributed free of charge under a Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International License and it is the intellectual property of agile42 International GmbH.
 Shortly means you can use it for free, you can’t resell it and you are required to share any further modification with the same license format.
 Read more.